Firefox Add-Ons

 Firefox Add-Ons I Use

-All except the one I modified are downloadable at the official Firefox add-ons site.
+All except those I modified are downloadable at the official Firefox add-ons site.

 In most cases, I haven't really explored these add-ons in tremendous depth, so, there's a lot of stuff I don't know about them.